Case Study Introduction for Myofascial Pain

 When her pain intensified, Madam Tan underwent a root canal treatment in an attempt to stop the pain.
 To her dismay, the treatment did not work and the pain returned.
 Her endodontist then referred her to my clinical practice for further investigations.

-To narrow down the root cause of the problem with precision, I started by taking an x-ray.
+To pin down the root cause of the problem, I started by taking an x-ray.
 It showed no discernible problems with her teeth, including the areas where the pain was coming from.
 We also conducted other dental tests, yet none of them showed an abnormal result.
 It was therefore, not a dental issue.

-Upon further investigation and more dental tests, we found that she was actually suffering from TMD.
+Upon further investigation and more dental tests, we found that she was actually suffering from TMD, or Temporomandibular Joint Disorder.
 Some of the pain in her jaw muscles were mimicking a toothache.
 This is also known as ‘Muscle (Myofascial) Toothache’ in informal terms.

 The Challenge in Diagnosing Myofascial Pain & TMD